Carina-P/ms3-best-books/README.md

 ### Features Left to Implement
 - Whenever user **deletes** a book or an opinion a question of **"are you sure"** should be answered before deletion takes place.
 - Implementing **authorisation for managing category groups**.
 Only a few selected user should be able to do this.
 - Ability to **change category group** attached to a book.
-No other book information can be changed, since the information is fetched from Google Books API.
+But no other book information can be changed, since the information is fetched from Google Books API.
 That is how I interpret the Google Books [branding policy](https://developers.google.com/books/branding).
 - **Real affilite link**: It is easy to replace buy-modal with an real affiliate link when clicking on buy a book.
+- **A more sophisticated Close button** in Book Details page.
+When pressing the Close-button (in upper right corner) user is redirected to home page.
+The Book Details page can be reached not only from homepage but also from Search result page.
 - Put **image of book cover in add opinion-modal**, especially when choosing add opinon from book in carousel in home page. since carousel continues "moving" behind the modal, perhaps user gets confused which book, opinion is added to.
 Notice: Books titel is given in modal and that is why this feature is not prioritized.